Pirosuki/shino/README.md

 - Auto disconnect if no user in voice
 - Clear channel messages with confirmation
 - Auto clear queue if manually disconnected
-- Have stop command remove queue completely and disconnect bot
-- 410 error on playlists
 - spin the wheel command

 ## Dependencies: